Skip to main content

 Persistent activation of this axis results in sustained elevations of glucocorticoids, principally cortisol.
 At the molecular level, cortisol exerts its effects by binding to glucocorticoid receptors (GRs) present in nearly every cell type.
 This binding event initiates a conformational change in the receptor, causing it to translocate to the nucleus where it acts as a transcription factor, modulating the expression of hundreds of genes.

 This genomic action underlies cortisol’s profound and pleiotropic effects.
 For example, in the liver, cortisol upregulates enzymes involved in gluconeogenesis, ensuring a steady supply of glucose for a perceived “fight-or-flight” scenario.
-Concurrently, it induces a state of in peripheral tissues like muscle and adipose, effectively shunting glucose to the brain.
+Concurrently, it induces a state of insulin resistance in peripheral tissues like muscle and adipose, effectively shunting glucose to the brain.

 While acutely adaptive, this chronic state of hyperglycemia and hyperinsulinemia is the pathogenic basis of metabolic syndrome, a condition that directly impairs cognitive function and physical well-being.